frankimhof/ssh-tunnel/classic/README.md

 # Start the containers
 Start the ssh-server and the webserver on machine **A**.
 Then, start the ssh-client on machine **B**.
-## Start the ssh-server and the remote-webserver on machine A
+## ssh-server and remote-webserver on machine A
 **IMPORTANT**: Make sure that port 22 is not already in use.\
 \
 Assuming we are in `/ssh-tunnel/classic` on machine **A**